rfuzzo/MWSE/docs/source/guides/logging.md

 }
 ```

-## Advanced: Customizing the formatter.
+## Advanced: Customizing the formatter

 Under the hood, logging messages are printed by executing code that (in its simplest form) is analogous to:
 ```lua
 print(self.formatter(self, logRecord, ...))